mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 {: #tabadderr title="Add Subject Errors"}

-The following is a non-normative example request to add a subject to a stream, where the subject is identified by OpenID Connect iss and sub
+The following is a non-normative example request to add a subject to a stream, where the subject is identified by an OpenID Connect email claim:
-claims:

 ~~~
 POST /set/subjects:add HTTP/1.1